NIME-conference/diversity-wiki/nime-2021-workshop/discussion-topics.md

 Topics of discussion will include, but are not limited to:

-1\) How is NIME and the NIME research context exclusionary to people with disabilities, from VI, to neurodivergence and more?
+1\) How is NIME and the NIME research context exclusionary to people with disabilities, from visual impairment, to neurodivergence and more?
 What can we do to improve our inclusivity?

  2\) What would local NIME chapters look like and how can we make them work?
-What would/could be the benefit?
+What would/could be the benefit? <BR/>

  3\) Usually NIME is an in-person conference and most people travel.
 However, this excludes those without access to the financial resources to attend.
 What can we do to make a remote conference experience as rewarding and beneficial as being there in person?